-© 2018 Telarus, Inc. - All Rights Reserved
+© 2020 Telarus, Inc. - All Rights Reserved

-Written by: Patrick Oborn - Feb 23, 2018
+Written by: Patrick Oborn - Oct 23, 2020

-Is it time to look for t1 service?
-Many people are confused when they consider whether to upgrade from DSL or not.
-There are several factors to consider when examining you current DSL connection and the possibility of replacing it.
-For many people the biggest factors is reliability and if reliability is critical to the applications you run over your connection you should seriously consider replacing your DSL connection with a T1.
+If a full T1 isn't in your budget, you need to consider a fractional t1 line.
+Why not get all the advantages of T1 even if you are not in a market for a full T1?
+For many people the biggest factors in their decision is reliability and if reliability is critical to the applications you run over your connection you should seriously consider replacing your DSL connection with a fractional T1.
 DSL is a quick and cost effective method of acquiring high speed bandwidth however it is not intended to support commercial applications or large numbers of users as are T1 connections.

+Although the price reduction is not what you might expect it to be, this may put a T1 in your budget and be a great way to get dedicated service into your building.
+Once you have fractional service upgrading to full service is easy.
+Fractional service typically comes in 256Kbps increments from 256Kbps all the way to a full T1 at 1.5Mbps.
+Find the service that's right for you, but if you are supporting critical services think reliability.
 Reliability becomes critical when customers or employees depend on your connection for immediate responses.
 If your customers use your connection to access your databases or your server or the internet then reliability of your connection is critical.
 If your employees depend on your connections because you host the e-mail server in house or host web servers or ASP type products, your connections is considered critical.
 A critical connection can be viewed much like a lifeline, without which your business would be negatively impacted.
-Your monthly savings of having a sub-par connections will not make up for the loss in productivity of your employees or loss of customers when your DSL connections gets bogged down or cut off.
-To reiterate, critical connections should be supported with a T1.